erwald/blog/posts/the-sadness-of-tom-cruise.md

 It's possible that, in writing this, I have done something low & mean-spirited.
 I remind you, dear reader, that I'm not writing about the breathing person whose passport says Tom Cruise Mapother IV.
 But it is true that I am writing about an entity in some way tethered to that person.

 I really do think the implied Tom Cruise feels quite lonely in this place.
 To the world, Scientology is a joke, & therefore he, too, is a joke.
 To him, the world is mean & hostile & unwilling to understand.
 But within Scientology, he is too worshipped & sheltered to really have friends.
 If, by some bizarre twist of fate, the breathing Tom Cruise were to read this, here is what I would tell him.
 There is a way out.
 There is a path that will take you to love & friendship, not the play-acted versions but the real deal.
-But you will find it neither in the movie industry nor in the church of Scientology.
+But you will find it neither in the movie industry nor in the Church of Scientology.

 [^1]: [Interview with BlackBook magazine.](https://webcache.googleusercontent.com/search?q=cache:https%3A%2F%2Fblackbookmag.com%2Farts-culture%2Ffilm%2Fmary-harron-reveals-inspiration-behind-patrick-bateman%2F)
 [^2]: Strauss, _[No More Mr. Nice Guy](https://webcache.googleusercontent.com/search?q=cache:V_XSuf0S0qkJ:https://www.theguardian.com/film/2004/sep/12/features.magazine+&cd=1&hl=en&ct=clnk&gl=se)_.